adobe/aem-dispatcher-experiments/experiments/enableTTL/README.md

 # Effect of `enableTTL`

+Time-to-live (or TTL), in the context of a cache, is a mechanism to indicate how long a resource can exist in the cache before it needs to be refreshed.

-Dispatcher versions 4.1.11 and greater can be configured to respect a time-to-live (TTL) based content "timeout".
-TTL headers (`Cache-Control` or `Expires`) must be included in responses sent from the publish tier in order for the dispatcher to know how long a cached file should "live" for in the cache.
-When this configuration is enabled (and reasonable TTL values are set), there is no longer a need for a dispatcher flush agent.
+Dispatcher versions 4.1.11 and greater can be configured to respect a TTL-based content expiry mechanism.
+TTL headers (`Cache-Control` or `Expires`) must be included in responses sent from the publish tier in order for the dispatcher to know how long a cached file should "live" in the cache.
+When this configuration is enabled and reasonably short TTL values are set, there is no longer a need for a dispatcher flush agent (see the [Implications of enableTTL](#implications-of-enablettl) section for details).

 ## Compatibility